GioZe01/DGT_SO_PROJECT_21-22/README.md

 # Node Proc

 L'apt della reward per singola transazione viene fatta solo quando block size e caricato -> parte più critica
+# Node Tp Proc
+*  Scopes:
+    1)  Keep the queue empty from all the messages related to is node parent.
+Serve and mantain updated the tp_shm memory in order to allow node_proc to process all the blocks in order
+    2)  Make sure that the tp_size is respected and advice user in case of tp_size full
+    3)  In case of executing the 30 point version it is able to handle the transaction incoming when the tp size is full.
+If full it will send the transaction to another node
 # User Proc

 Viene tenuto in vita fino a che la lista di transazioni non è vuota (if cashing is on). otherwise check for balance and